 By Basery Wases

 The Associated Press

 Drew Bress is staying put

 in the Sig Easy.
 Case Keetum is headed to the Rocky

 Mountains.

 Kirk Cousins!
 His first

 visit as a five agent will be to

 Milmesoto, with the Vikings

 Jong considered a natural

 landing spot for one of the

 most valuable quarterbacks.

 One day before the

 most valuable quarterbacks.

-The Saints set has agreed

-to a two-year, \$50 million esttension with New Oriesra,

-with \$27 million guaranteed
+One day before

+the

+second that the second

 the first year, two people for

-millier with the contract told
+miller with the contract told

 The Associated Press.
 They

 spoke on condition of anorymity Tuesded Press.

+The John Mark the Vikings

+and Hall cash in with the

+bronce.